MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 - Ensure all migration prerequisites are met:

   - MySQL server source must match the version that Azure Database for MySQL supports.
 Azure Database for MySQL supports - MySQL community edition, InnoDB engine, and migration across source and target with same versions.
   - Enable binary logging in `my.ini` (Windows) or `my.cnf` (Unix).
-Failure to do this will cause the following error in the migration wizard: `Error in binary logging.
+Failure to do this will cause the following error in the migration wizard: `error in binary logging.
 Variable binlog_row_image has value 'minimal'.
 Please change it to 'full'.
 For more information, see https://go.microsoft.com/fwlink/?linkid=873009`.
   - User must have `ReplicationAdmin` role.
   - Migrate the database schemas without foreign keys and triggers.